stdlib-js/stdlib/FAQ.md

 <!--lint enable list-item-spacing-->

-Based on the reasons above, Math is fundamentally broken at the standards and native implementation levels.
+Based on the reasons above, Math is fundamentally broken at the standards and implementation levels.
 Nevertheless, based on the existence of solid low-level primitives, speed, and ecosystem, this project maintains that JavaScript __is__ a viable platform for numeric and mathematical computing.
 The solution, however, does not entail standardization, but rather the development of independent community-driven solutions which can provide the kind of rigorous, robust, and performant numerical algorithms applications need.

 __Note__: To their credit, browser vendors have tried to improve and standardize their implementations.
 Their efforts to continue doing so are needed and important, but their improvement does __not__ obviate the need for independent community-driven solutions.